Store

 }

-has no sense of a structured schema, so, as long as they are unique within their own parent, the Id
+has no sense of a structured schema.
+As long as they are unique within their own parent, the Id

 , which then usefully constrains the Table